madslundt/docker-cloud-media-scripts/README.md

 * `-e FREEUP_ATLEAST_GB` - Remove atleast this value in GB on removal (default **80**) - this is ignored if `REMOVE_LOCAL_FILES_BASED_ON` is set to time or instant
 * `-e REMOVE_LOCAL_FILES_AFTER_DAYS` Remove local files older than this value in days (default **10**) - this is ignored if `REMOVE_LOCAL_FILES_BASED_ON` is set to space or instant
 * `-e READ_ONLY` If Rclone and Plexdrive should be read only or not.
 0 means writeable and 1 means read only (default **1**)
+* `-e PLEX_URL` If you want to use empty trash script you have to provide the url for your Plex Media Server (default empty).
+* `-e PLEX_TOKEN` If you want to use empty trash script you have to provide the plex token for your Plex Media Server (default empty).
 * `-e PGID` Group id
 * `-e PUID` User id